neuefische/wd-flipped-classroom-curriculum/sessions/Github and Markdown/README.md

 **2. Explain what Markdown is:**

-- [ ] Markdown is a lightweight markup language for formatting text, which is created like this: "xxx.md"
+- [ ] Markdown is a minimalistic markup language for formatting text, which is created like this: "xxx.md"
 - [ ] It has a specific syntax, but also HTML syntax can be used in Markdown files.

 **3. Add Markdown syntax to your README.md file**